 Hi and welcome to Vegan Vigilante, a vegan food blog inspired by my love for vegan food and vegan cooking.
-In my regular life, I have a bachelor’s degree in nursing and am a registered nurse.
+In my regular life, I have a bachelor’s degree in nursing and am an emergency room registered nurse.
 I’ve been in the health care field for over 20 years now and one thing I’ve come to know about is the link between the American diet and disease and how a vegan diet can help overcome some of these diseases, such as obesity, diabetes, heart disease and more.

 I haven’t always been vegan.
 Like many of you, I grew up in a non-vegan home.
 I started my meatless journey in college where I became vegetarian.
 It took a few more years of struggling with myself to finally let go of dairy.
 I was one of those people who never thought I could live without milk or cheese.
 I’m here to tell you guys there is life after dairy.
 I promise!

 I transitioned from vegetarianism to veganism in one easy step: COLD TURKEY!
 I didn’t fool around with eliminating this and then eliminating that until I was finally totally vegan.
 I did it cold turkey, the same way I did it with meat.
 Was it hard?
 Not in the least.
 It was real simple for me and leaving it all behind was easy once I had a plan and knew how to do it.
 I did have a little help though, read on to get help too!

 Once I made up my mind to go vegan, I signed up for The Physician’s Committee 21-Day Vegan Kickstart.
 Why did I choose this plan over others?
 For one thing, it;s free.
 For another thing, the 21-day Meal Plan is outrageously delicious.
 You can actually print out the entire program, which includes the meal plan and a grocery list.
 There are enough meals in the plan to cover the entire 21 days.
 I put my copies in a binder and referenced them on a daily basis as I began my journey into cooking vegan foods.
 And what a journey it’s been.